connorgannaway/HuddleBot/README.md

 3. Go to permissions and configure Jira API
 4. Add classic scopes `read:jira-work`, `read:jira-user` as scopes
 5. Go to authorization and configue OAuth2
-6. Set the callback url to any url, we are only doing this once.
+6. Set the callback url to any url.
+This is only used to grab url params when redirected.
-7. Copy the url generated and paste into a new tab
+7. Copy the generated url and paste into a new tab
 8. Change `state=${value}` to `state={a random string}`
 9. Add `%20offline_access` after the last scope, but before other parameters
 10. Hit enter and follow the prompts.
 When redirected, copy the Auth Code attached to the redirected url.